 Mississauga is situated next to Toronto on Lake Ontario.
-This is the sixth largest city in Canada and very popular destination for shoppers.
+This is the sixth-largest city in Canada and a very popular destination for shoppers.
 It is home to some big corporate giants.
-The city has one of busiest airports in Canada, the Toronto Pearson International Airport.
-This is a multicultural city with many festivals all round the year.
-This also reflects in the unique street names such as Indian Line, Latvia Court among others.
+The city has one of the busiest airports in Canada, the Toronto Pearson International Airport.
+This is a multicultural city with many festivals all around the year.
+This is also reflected in the unique street names such as Indian Line, Latvia Court among others.

 Who Has the Cheapest Car Insurance Quotes in Mississauga

 Mississauga is a big city with a dense population.
 So, the risk factor is also high when calculating premiums.
 Comparing the apple to apple strategy may not be possible when it comes to car insurance.
 As per our comparison, the most expensive auto insurance quote was by Echelon at $4,884.
 This company is amongst the few companies that do provide high-risk car insurance in Ontario.
 That may be a reason why the quote came up so high.

 There are various criteria that insurers consider when calculating car insurance premiums.
 The driver record, vehicle history, risk score, location, etc. are some of the criteria.
 We made a comparison of car insurance quotes between major insurers in Mississauga.
 The lowest quote was by Johnson at an average annual premium of $2,717.
 The next lowest quote was about $100 expensive.
 As we look at the difference in the highest and lowest quotes it is a steep $2,167.
 That is a wide range of almost 45%.